shyjuk/Restic-Backups-Guide/Restic - Guide.md

 ```

 ### Forget the Snapshot
 Forgetting a snapshot only deletes the snapshot object from the repository, but does not delete the associated data.
 This makes sense.
-Think of it this way, when you forget about someone or something, it doesn't mean that that person or thing ceases to exist and is wiped off of the face of the planet.
+Think of it this way: when you forget about someone or something, it doesn't mean that that person or thing ceases to exist and is wiped off of the face of the planet.
 The data which the snapshot used to reference still exists, but is no longer being referenced by a snapshot.
 The `restic forget` command can be used to forget an existing snapshot.

 ```
 deep@ubuntu-vm:~$ restic forget 93591a06 -r repo